cfw-guide/dsi.cfw.guide/_pages/en_US/sd-card-setup.md

   - /sd-prep
 ---

-This is a subset of the main guide, to teach users how to prepare the SD card for following the guide.
-In the process, we'll format the SD card to a format suitable for the Nintendo DSi & checking for errors in the card.
+This page is for preparing your SD card for your Nintendo DSi.
+In the process, we'll format the SD card to a format suitable for the Nintendo DSi and check the card for errors.

 Make sure to backup your SD card contents BEFORE following this.
-Your SD Card will be WIPED in the process.
+Your SD card will be WIPED in the process.
 {: .notice--danger}

 <a class="tablinks btn btn--large btn--info" id="windows" href="#windowsInstructions" onclick="openTab(event, 'windowsInstructions')">Windows</a>